DEBT TALK

 • Contact Us

-"It's not enough to just give debt advice.
-We must address the trauma of poverty and empower the individual."
+"It's not enough to just provide community debt advice to the Bangladeshi population.
+We must also address the trauma of poverty and empower individuals within ethnic minority groups through comprehensive financial education and poverty trauma support."

 Ripon Ray, Founder of Debt Talk and author of Covid Crisis: the Brit-Bangla Response